Jessica Pegula: 2024: US Open final, WTA 1000 title

-2025: First clay court title, US Open semifinal
+2025: US Open semifinal

 Pegula started her 2025 season at the Adelaide International, reaching the final which she lost to Madison Keys in three sets.
 At the Australian Open, she went out in the third round at the hands of Olga Danilović.

 In February, Pegula won her first title of the season at the ATX Open, defeating McCartney Kessler in the final.
 At the WTA 1000 event in Miami, she defeated wildcard entrant Alexandra Eala in the semifinals, but lost the final to world No. 1 Aryna Sabalenka.

 As top seed, Pegula won her first clay court title at the Charleston Open, overcoming Sofia Kenin in the final.
 She reached the fourth round at the French Open, where she lost to wildcard entrant and eventual semifinalist Lois Boisson.

-Moving onto the grass court season in June, Pegula defeated Iga Świątek in straight sets in the final at the Bad Homburg Open.
+Moving on to the grass court season in June, Pegula defeated Iga Świątek in straight sets in the final at the Bad Homburg Open.
 Just three days later at Wimbledon, she lost in the first round to Elisabetta Cocciaretto in straight sets in a match lasting just 58 minutes.